skills-cogrammar/C7-Lecture-Backpack/README.md

 To get started with the Lecture Backpack, follow these steps:

 1. **Clone the repository**: Use `git clone https://github.com/skills-cogrammar/C7-Lecture-Backpack.git` to clone this repository to your local machine.
-2. **Choose your track**: Begin with the Python course 🐍 if you're new to programming or jump directly to your field of interest if you're looking to advance your skills.
+2. **Choose your track**: Begin with the Python folder 🐍 if you're in weeks 1 - 4 of Software Engineering or Data Science and move directly to your either Data Science or Software Engineering for weeks 5 - 16.
+If you're Full Stack Web Development, you can simply jump straight to the Full Stack Web Development folder.
+For coding interview preparation, please jump to the Coding Interview Workshop folder.

 ## License 📄